tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 experiment shows that a counting clock made from the 5μs timer can get pretty reliable 1μs resolution.)
 The problem is less the specific nature of these side channels than that sensitive computations are not properly insulated from the rest of the system.
-Admittedly, that often requires hardware and OS changes and not merely careful coding, but it is still where the actual problem is.
+Admittedly, insulation often requires hardware and OS changes and not merely careful coding, but it is still where the actual problem is.